venkateshtripathi728/Olist-clustering-project/README.md

-# clusteringproject on olist customers dataset.
+ clusteringproject on olist customers dataset.
-# Part of the kaggle competition.
+Part of a kaggle competition.